ChartIQ/chartiq-react-app/README.md

 The sample use of a highly configurable chart component is available in [src/chartiq/main.js](.src/chartiq/main.js).
 It is using AdvancedChart component that provides following optional properties
 - config (configuration with around 200 configuration properties)
 - chartInialized (callback function providing access to chartEngine and context objects once chart is initialized)
+- pluginsToLoadLazy (object with keys of plugin names and values function invoking dynamic import)

 List of default properties are available in [src/chartiq/_config.js](.src/chartiq/_config.js) and can be used as a guide to create custom configurations as well understanding of the inner composition structure for the AdvanceChart component.